 I believe many answers to blossoming human-dog friendships can be found in changing the way we think.
 Some professionals who work with dogs find that people seem to relate better to the dogs when they are dressed up – even just with a bandana.
 Perhaps we’ll be seeing more colourful collars, coats and costumes on the dogs of Cornwall.
 For the time being, we can at least imagine this, and smile - which itself might help.

 I have just been awarded another qualification by the National Council of Hypnotherapy, in recognition of some extensive case studies as well as a bunch of reading, writing and supervision over the past year.
-If you’re really lucky I might distil some of my added wisdom here… For example neuroscience can now explain why, when it comes to achieving what we want, imagination is more powerful than than the will.
-It's a bit like an amazing cocktail beating a tequila shot - it's more enigmatic, evocative, interesting, and it's still there five minutes later.
+I've learned for example how neuroscience can now explain why, when it comes to achieving what we want, imagination is more powerful than than the will.
+A bit like an amazing cocktail's better than a tequila shot - it's more enigmatic, evocative, interesting, and it's still there five minutes later.

 On a more historical note, did you know that hypnotherapy originated in surgery?
-A Scottish doctor named James Esdaile noticed that people recover much better and faster (and indeed survive more often) if they are helped to relax beforehand.
+In the days just before anaesthetics came about, a Scottish doctor named James Esdaile noticed that people manage pain and recover much better and faster (and indeed survive more often) if they are helped to relax beforehand.
 That was in the 1840s!
 In the same era another Scottish surgeon, James Braid coined the term ‘hypnosis’ and for the first time placed it’s causes in the brain and psychology, as opposed to the more mysterious or external forces referred to by others before him.
+To this day we're understanding more and more about pain, how it happens in the brain as much as the body, and how we can manage it using mental techniques.
+Given the massive prevalence of pain - amongst the well as well as the unwell - and a wide-spread reliance on opioid painkillers, which have been shown to be often much less effective than we give them credit for, there is so much potential here.

-It has been a demanding process for me, wading through texts, discussing at length with tutors and colleagues and deepening my understanding of these great minds from the past.
-But achieving it is a significant step towards helping people (starting with me I suppose) move another step closer to being the best we can be.
+It has been a demanding process wading through texts, discussing at length with tutors and colleagues and deepening my understanding of these great minds from the past.
+Achieving it is a significant step towards helping us move another step closer to being the best we can be.

-Reflecting on the past, imagining the future - it's how we get the most from the present.
+Reflecting on the past and imagining the future helps get the most from the present.

 A mathematician recently noted that if you take 6 standard lego blocks there are 915 million ways of putting them together.
 And hence I suppose the choice: follow the instructions, or go solo - either way you're bound to come up with something fun!
 Applying this to our lives, we can all no doubt remember times when things just seemed to fall into place ... when out of the hundreds of millions of possible answers we just seemed to arrive at the right one ... right?